Akuli/BananaGUI/README.md

 - Doctests in files.
 - [GUI tests](guitests/) are small programs written using BananaGUI.

-The BananaGUI bases are meant to be tested entirely with GUI tests because it's an easy way to make sure that everything works.
+The BananaGUI wrappers are meant to be tested entirely with GUI tests because it's an easy way to make sure that everything works.

     $ yourpython -m guitests some_wrapper